opendataboardgame/game/instructions.md

 Each tile represents a dataset.
 For example, a Transport tile might represent data about bus timetables or the locations of rail stations.

 Over the course of the game, you and others place tiles to create the **data infrastructure**.
-A data infrastructure looks like:
+Your data infrastructure looks like:

 [data infrastructure]